pirovc/ganon/docs/params.md

                         Specific files for genome size estimation - otherwise files will be downloaded (default: None) --skip-genome-size    Do not attempt to get genome sizes.
-Activate this option when using sequences not representing full genomes. (default: False)
+Activate this option when using sequences not representing full genomes. (default: False) --download-threads    Number of parallel sequence downloads from NCBI. (default: 8)

 general arguments:
   -t, --threads         Number of sub-processes/threads to use (default: 1)